Bijan Daneshmand

 Bijan Daneshmand (بیژن دانشمند, born 16 August 1958) is an Iranian actor and artist based in London, England.
+He is known for producing and starring in 20 Fingers (2004), which won the Best Digital Film award at the 61st Venice International Film Festival; for his roles in Shirin Neshat's Women Without Men (2009) and Babak Anvari's Under the Shadow (2016); as the character Kouyami in The Night Manager (2016), directed by Susanne Bier; and for portraying Ali Reza Jamshidpour in Maryam Keshavarz's The Persian Version (2023) and Rasoul Shahin in the Netflix series The Diplomat.

 Early life and education

 Bijan Daneshmand was born on 16 August 1958 in Tehran, Iran.
 At the age of 10, he moved to England to receive his early education.

 After graduating from King's College London, he attended the London Centre for Theatre Studies and the Philippe Gaulier School in Paris to develop his acting skills.
 Later, he obtained an MA from Chelsea College of Arts.

 Career

+Early career

+In 1996, Daneshmand founded The Leonard, a boutique hotel near Marble Arch in central London, which became a favoured base for musicians and film professionals.
+William Orbit made recordings there for projects associated with Madonna, U2 and Pink.
+In 2003, Daneshmand sold his family interest in the business, to focus entirely on his art and acting.

+Film and television

-In 2004, Daneshmand produced and acted in 20 Fingers, a feature film, directed and acted by Mania Akbari.
-In seven scenes shot by Touraj Aslani with a DV camera in a variety of long takes, the director and producer play a couple or potentially several couples who debate and argue about their relationship.
-The film tackles taboo subjects, including homosexuality and divorce.
-It premiered at the 61st Venice International Film Festival in 2004, where it won the Best Digital Film, Venezia Digitale.
+In 2004, Daneshmand produced and acted in 20 Fingers, a feature film, directed by and co-starring Mania Akbari.
+Filmed by Touraj Aslani with a digital video camera, the film consists of seven long takes in which Daneshmand and Akbari portray a couple, who discuss and argue about their relationship.
+It addresses subjects such as abortion, infidelity, and divorce.
+The film premiered at the 61st Venice International Film Festival, where it won the Best Digital Film, Venezia Digitale.

 In 2006, Daneshmand wrote and directed the avant-garde film, A Snake's Tail.
-The Bare Bones International Film Festival in Oklahoma, United States, named this film the Best International Feature, and it was also included at the Festival Do Rio and the Frankfurt International Film Festival.
+It was named Best International Feature at the Bare Bones International Film Festival in Oklahoma and was screened at the Festival Do Rio and the Frankfurt International Film Festival.

-In 2009, Daneshmand starred in a film, Women Without Men, directed by Shirin Neshat and Shoja Azari, and is based on the 1990 novel by Shahrnush Parsipur.
-Gender-related issues in Islam and the Muslim world are discussed in the film.
-It received the 2009 Venice Film Festival's Silver Lion for best director.
+In 2009, Daneshmand appeared in Women Without Men, which was directed by Shirin Neshat and Shoja Azari.
+It is based on the 1990 novel by Shahrnush Parsipur.
+The film addresses gender and political issues in Iran and received the Silver Lion for Best Director at the 2009 Venice Film Festival.

-In 2011, Daneshmand acted in a short film Two & Two as a male teacher, which was directed by Babak Anvari, co-produced by Kit Fraser, and written by Babak Anvari and Gavin Cullen.
-The 8-minute film follows Daneshmand's character, a male teacher, as he introduces the statement 2 + 2 = 5 to his young pupils.
-In 2011, at the British Academy of Film and Television Arts, BAFTA, it was nominated for Best Short Film.
+In 2011, Daneshmand portrayed a teacher in Two & Two, which was directed by Babak Anvari, co-produced by Kit Fraser, and written by Babak Anvari and Gavin Cullen.
+The eight-minute film follows a teacher who instructs his pupils that two plus two equals five.
+It was nominated for the British Academy of Film and Television Arts (BAFTA) Award for Best Short Film in 2012.